 INTERNATIONAL ARBITRATION

-Ella has worked on a number of international commercial and investment arbitrations, in particular in relation to disputes concerning large construction and energy projects.
-She has experience of both ad-hoc and institutional arbitrations (ad hoc, HKIAC, ICC, ICSID, LCIA, SIAC and UNCITRAL) in disputes across Africa, Asia, the Caribbean, the CIS, Europe and the Middle-East.
+Ella has worked on a number of international commercial and investment arbitrations, in particular in relation to disputes concerning high-value construction and energy projects.
+She has experience of ad-hoc and institutional arbitrations (HKIAC, ICC, ICSID, LCIA, SIAC and UNCITRAL) in disputes across Africa, Asia, the Caribbean, the CIS, Europe and the Middle-East.
+Examples of Ella’s international commercial arbitration work include:

 • An ad hoc UNCITRAL oil and gas arbitration in West Africa.
 (During pupillage)